 - Be thoughtful of time zones.
 There are a lot of great tools to help you with this.

 - Every Time Zone – this tool has a slider function to allow you to see what time it is across time zones

 - World Clock meeting Planner: You need to know everyone’s location to use this, but you can enter them into a table, and it will create suggested meeting times.

 - Worldtimebuddy: Works very similar to World Clock Meeting Planner.

 - Create an Agenda to stay on point.
 When you are working in person there is plenty of time to stop and chat but now that opportunity often is only presented during our meeting times.
-So, a well laid out agenda can help keep the meeting on time and topic.
+So, a well-laid-out agenda can help keep the meeting on time and on topic.

 - Meeting Purpose and/or what problem statement you are tackling.

 - List key talking points